AmadeusITGroup/xjs/docs/build.md

 ## Testing the grammar

-To test the grammar, you simply need to run
+To test the grammar (and everything else), you simply need to run
 ```bash
 yarn test
 ```